 - Warlord Trait: Alien Cunning – You can redeploy Swarmy at the start of the first game round but before the first turn begins.

 Ok, so what do you?
 Well, you either build Swarmy as part of your overall strategy or you use it a self-contained missile of destruction.
 If you are building an army around Swarmlord, then you are looking at using Hive Commander as a force multiplier to rocket forces forward.
 The prime candidate for this are Genestealers as they are the our best melee infantry that can legitimately threaten just about any target and will burn through just about any screen.
-Whether you are doing a Genestealer spam army where with Hive Commander, you are getting about 22 inches of movement before a charge, or using it on a unit coming from Reserve from a Tyrannocyte or Trygon, which means a guaranteed charge out of reserve, you have options here.
-Another good tactic is to use the newly improved Gargoyles to enter from reserves in front of Swarmy and then Hive Commander them forward 12 inches, getting them in position to charge out and jump chaff lines to tie up whatever needs tying up behind that chaff line.
+Whether you are doing a Genestealer spam army where with Hive Commander, you are getting about 22 inches of movement before a charge, and coupled with Kraken and other stratagems like Overrun, you can get a ton of movement out of a single unit.
+Another good tactic is to use the newly improved Gargoyles to move forward and then give them another move, getting them in position to charge out and jump chaff lines to tie up whatever needs tying up behind that chaff line.

-Of course, with Metabolic Overdrive, you can actually rocket forward two different units, using Hive Commander to move one unit and using Metabolic Overdrive to move another.
-You could get roughly 36 genestealers in your opponent’s face on turn 1 by spending 1 CP, and while only unit gets to charge, the other unit is right there, waiting to get into the scrum, and your opponent then has hard choices to make.
-That’s…impressive.
+Of course, with Kraken’s Opportunistic Advance, you can actually rocket forward two different units, using Hive Commander to move one unit and using OA to move another.
+You could get 40 genestealers in your opponent’s face on turn 1 by spending 1 CP, and while one unit is relying on dice to make it, having 40 Genestealers charging on the top of turn 1 is…impressive.
 You could also marry the two ideas and use Gargoyles to jump the chaff line and use Genestealers to move into range of the chaff line, and since the guns or assault elements behind the chaff are now engaged, the Genestealers are free to move up the field next turn and get truly stuck in.

 If you like Monster Mash, being able to rocket a Haruspex or Dimacheron out of reserve is also hilarity.
 Both of these monsters need to be in melee and are typically worth it, but they need to bridge first, and well, Swarmy is right there for them.
 You can also use this on a long range bomb on a Hive Crone by allowing one to move another 30 inches, and this can be great for getting to an isolated spot on the board to flush out pesky mortar teams or artillery batteries.
 Heck, if you are really invested in using a Maleceptor, being able to get it to move twice can get it deep enough in enemy lines to start blasting characters with its aura, but I wouldn’t really recommend it unless you are feeling quite lucky.
 In short, just about every model that wants to fight in the Tyranid Codex benefits from Hive Commander.